ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/replication.md

 ```

 ClickHouse also supports to store replicas meta information in the auxiliary ZooKeeper cluster by providing ZooKeeper cluster name and path as engine arguments.
-In other word, it supports to store the metadata of different tables in different ZooKeeper clusters.
+In other word, it supports storing the metadata of different tables in different ZooKeeper clusters.

 Example of setting the addresses of the auxiliary ZooKeeper cluster: